mmngreco/IneqPy/README.rst

 PyIneq Package
 ==============

 This package provides statistics to do a properly quantitative analysis of inequality.
-Between the estimators provide you can find:
+Among the estimators provide you can find:
 - Atkinson Index
 - Gini Index
 - Kakwani Index